mohsend/sevensegment_74595/README.md

-# Arduino shift-register seven segment driver
+# Shift-register seven segment driver

-Libraries and sketches to drive multiple 7 using daisy-chained shift-registers (74595).
+Library and example sketches to drive multiple seven segments using daisy-chained shift-registers (74595).

 ## Use